Caesars cancels Mississippi Tunica auction amid lack of bidders

-CHICAGO (Reuters) - Caesars Entertainment Corp’s bankrupt operating group has cancelled the auction of property at its failed Harrah’s Tunica Casino in Mississippi amid a lack of bidders, the company said in a court filing.
+CHICAGO (Reuters) - Caesars Entertainment Corp’s (CZR.O) bankrupt operating group has canceled the auction of property at its failed Harrah’s Tunica Casino in Mississippi amid a lack of bidders, the company said in a court filing.

 Casino operator Caesars Entertainment Operating Co, which filed for Chapter 11 in January with $18 billion of debt, had been trying to sell Tunica for two years before closing its doors amid a slump in gambling and tough local competition.